peta-pico/nanopub-services/README.md

-In the file `docker-compose.override.yml` replace `http://server.np.YOUR.SERVER.DOMAIN` with the actual URL for the `server` container on your web server (e.g. `http://server.np.example.com/`), and similarly with `http://ldf.np.YOUR.SERVER.DOMAIN/` for the `ldf` container.
+In the file `docker-compose.override.yml` replace `http://server.np.YOUR.SERVER.DOMAIN` with the actual URL for the `server` container on your web server (e.g. `http://server.np.example.com/`), and similarly with `ldf` and `grlc` containers.
 These URLs need to end with a slash `/`, and they need to match the domains defined above.

 (If you need to do any other changes to the configuration found in `docker-compose.yml`, just add them to the file `docker-compose.override.yml`.